Light Towers Powered by YANMAR

 YANMAR America partnered with Allmand Bros., Inc. at the 2020 ARA show in Orlando, Fla. to launch Allmand’s new Night-Lite™ GR-Series Light Towers, which are offered with optional YANMAR, air-cooled, heavy-duty diesel engines.

 “We are excited to power Allmand’s new light tower release with our air-cooled diesel engines,” said Jeff Holland, Industrial Engine Division Manager, YANMAR America.
 “By using air-cooled diesel technology, their customers will reduce required maintenance intervals, increase uptime, and lower their associated costs.”
 YANMAR’s air-cooled L70W engine is a compact diesel option that lowers the cost of ownership across the board.
 Extended oil drain intervals save time and money spent on maintenance.
-Lower fuel consumption allows for 300-hour run times between fill-ups, which increases unit uptime.
+Lower fuel consumption allows for longer run times between fill-ups, which increases unit uptime.
 Their compact, light-weight, engine design ensures that customers can tow the unit with smaller vehicles and easily maneuver around the job site.

 “This engine maintains YANMAR’s reputation for engine reliability, and durability –no matter what,” Holland said.
 “The ability to start reliably in a large range of temperatures and conditions allows for simple, easy, and hassle-free operation.”